curranmaguire/ObsidianNotes/MyNotes/4 - Full Notes/Meal Plan 18 - 24th nov 2024.md

 we can then follow doobydoobap and make an oven sauce base for each item that can be a tomato base that can be frozen or just stored as it takes an hour to make.

-following this we can create a base meal prep list that we get on
+following this we can create a base meal prep list that we get each week and then use this as a kind of stocks and meats list for further items.

+for the shopping list we need 180g per meal per person so this becomes 5kg a week but with potatoes involved we have to use ~500g per person per meal so be weary